feelfree69/pps5330/README.md

 - Voltage Calibration
 - Current Calibration
 - Measure transformer temperature
+- Menu with LCD contrast/backlit settings (TODO: currently this is blocking normal program flow)

 TO DO:
 - Calibration of internal ADC measurements

 NICE TO HAVE:
-- Menu with LCD contrast/backlit settings
 - Temperature compensation (if needed)

 ## HISTORY